 - We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that children having high self-esteem is crucial to a child's well- being.
-We have a caring, understanding team looking after our children. - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents' first point of contact.
-If further support is required the class teacher liaises with Miss Vittle, SENDCo, or Mrs Hayes, Inclusion Lead for further advice and support.
-This may involve working alongside outside agencies such as Health and Social Services, and/or the Primary Behaviour Support team. - The school also has an ELSA (Emotional Literacy Support Assistant) who is Miss Kayleigh Brown.
-She works under the direction of Miss Vittle as SENDCo, with vulnerable children and their parents during the school day. - If your child has complex or significant healthcare or physical needs a Care Plan would be used to identify and manage care arrangements appropriately.
+We have a caring, understanding team looking after our children. - The school has an ELSA (Emotional Literacy Support Assistant) who works under the direction of the Inclusion Lead/SENDCo, with vulnerable children and their parents during the school day. - If your child has complex or significant healthcare or physical needs a care plan would be used to identify and manage care arrangements appropriately.